truenas/documentation/content/CORE/CORETutorials/UsingTaskManager.md

 - coretaskmanager
 ---

-The **Task Manager** displays a list of tasks performed by the TrueNAS system starting with the most recent.
+The **Task Manager** displays a list of tasks performed by the TrueNAS system.
+It starts with the most recent task.

 Click the <i class="material-icons">assignment</i> to open the **Task Manager**.